 These include the Tramway, Dogtown, Viantown, and Brush Ridge trails.

-The trails can be used to access and combine with the Rothrock State Forest trails for days and days of cross country adventures.
+The trails can be used to access and combine with the Rothrock State Forest trails, similar to mountain biking in the summer, for days and days of cross-country adventures.

 Sledding

-The young, and the young at heart, can find a small sled riding hill in Greenwood Furnace State Park.
+The young, and the young at heart, will find a small sled riding hill in Greenwood Furnace State Park.

 Although on the smaller side, you can find the designated hill behind the visitor’s center.